devops-niharika-karkra/Linux/File-Management/touch.md

 # Command: Touch
 ***touch*** is used for creating empty file.
 We need to specify the file extension to define the type of file like .html, .py, .sh, etc.
 Without extension touch by default create a txt file.
+If the file already exists then only the time stamp is changed.

 ### Here are some popular extensions that we use,